EY Case Interview: Choose Consulting, S&T or EY-Parthenon

 • Volunteer to structure the initial approach, but do not dominate the conversation

-• When another candidate makes a good point, explicitly say "I think that's right, and it connects to..."
-Evaluators notice collaboration signals.
+• When another candidate makes a good point, build on it explicitly and connect it to the group's decision.

 • Track time for the group: "We have 20 minutes left, and we haven't discussed risks yet."
 This is a leadership signal that does not require arguing.